PrincetonUniversity/cpf/README.md

 ```

 ### Build
-CPF relies on LLVM and NOELLE.
+CPF relies on LLVM, SCAF and NOELLE.
 Follow `bootstrap/README.md` to install all dependences automatically or cutomize it.

 ### Users
 If you have any trouble using this framework feel free to reach out to us for help (contact sapostolakis@princeton.edu).